All Episodes

 He voted for it.

-These people are so uninformed, it's it's laughable.
+These people are so uninformed, it's laughable.

 Did you really approve them?

-And you'll hear Barbara Walters in here too.
+And you'll hear Barbara Walters in here, too.

-Actually, they're not lies.
+Actually, they are not lies.

-By the way, you yourself said the same thing about putting lipstick on a pig.
+You yourself said the same thing about putting lipstick on a pig.

-You yourself use the same expression.
+You yourself used the same words.

-I'm talking about a health care plan.
+When I was talking about a health care plan.

 Yeah, but he talked about change.